 Freerk Vermeulen is a partner in NautaDutilh’s litigation and arbitration department and head of the Supreme Court litigation team.
 He works on a wide range of challenging cases, often defending sector interests.
 Freerk's practice covers both appellate and Supreme Court proceedings, including preliminary references to the Dutch Supreme Court, the Court of Justice of the European Union and various international courts.
 He specialises in corporate, commercial and financial litigation as well as arbitration.
 Freerk is particularly interested in cases with cross-border, international public law or human rights aspects.
 He is very active in the field of climate change litigation.

-Freerk has been involved in a great number of major cases before the Supreme Court.
-Recent examples include defending ABN AMRO in appeal and cassation in collective actions concerning price variation terms in financial products, Yukos (2011, 2012, 2013) in which Freerk represented the Dutch subsidiaries of Yukos Oil Company in a series of cassation proceedings associated with the expropriation of Yukos by the Russian Federation; representing Stichting Urgenda in the Dutch climate case against the Dutch State, representing ABN AMRO and Rabobank in cassation proceedings concerning interest rate swaps.
+Freerk has been involved in many major cases before the Dutch Supreme Court in the past 20 years.
+He represented ABN AMRO on appeal and before the Supreme Court in class actions concerning price variation terms of financial products, the Dutch subsidiaries of Yukos Oil Company in a series of Supreme Court proceedings relating to the expropriation of Yukos by the Russian Federation, Urgenda in its climate case against the Dutch government, and ABN AMRO and Rabobank in proceedings relating to interest rate swaps.

-Freerk joined NautaDutilh as a partner in 2009.
-After graduating from Utrecht University in 2001, he spent eight years at another firm.
+Freerk received his law degree from Utrecht University in 2001.
+He joined NautaDutilh as a partner in 2009, after spending eight years at another firm.